Small Fatimid Cup, a Modern Interpretation

 Obtaining a period-appropriate drinking cup is something that newcomers are encouraged to have fun seeking out.
 It’s not too difficult to find something “not modern” in which to conceal your favorite acid-green soda, but it’s nerdy fun to find something that matches what you see in period images or extant pieces!

-Participants with Middle Eastern personas have several great sources to explore for drinkware.
-A beaker like the one carried by a Fatimid woman can be obtained from SCA artists like Ash and Griffin Pottery www.facebook.com/pages/Ash-and-Griffin-Pottery/ .
+Participants with Middle Eastern personas have several great sources to explore for re-creating drinkware.
+A beaker,visually similar to those carried by illustrations of Fatimid women, can be obtained from SCA artists like Ash and Griffin Pottery www.facebook.com/pages/Ash-and-Griffin-Pottery/ .

-This extant cup, held by the National Museum of Damascus, item ع 16021, is dated to the 9th century as an Abbasid piece (the Fatimid period is 10th to 12th centuries).
+The extant cup (bottom left), held by the National Museum of Damascus, item ع 16021, is dated to the 9th century as an Abbasid piece (the Fatimid period is 10th to 12th centuries).
 I was tickled by the two inscriptions reading “drink and be filled with delight” and “made in Damascus”.

-The undecorated glass I selected was found at retailer Tuesday Morning.
-While researching techniques to decorate pottery, I learned about Pebeo Vitrea 160 Glass Paint and was able to purchase it from my locally owned art supply store as felt-tip pens and jars of paint.
-I found the pens to be difficult to work with, probably because they were old when I purchased them.
-Instead I purchased the jars of paint and applied it with brushes.
-Keeping cotton balls and cotton swabs handy with a bottle of rubbing alcohol, applying the designs was not difficult.
+The undecorated glass I selected for making a period influenced re-creation was found at a local retailer.
+The shape is similar to other truncated cone-shaped glassware from the period, seen upper left.
+While researching techniques to decorate pottery, I learned about Pebeo Vitrea 160 Glass Paint and was able to purchase it from the art supply store Wet Paint as felt-tip pens and jars of paint.
+I found the pens to be difficult to work with, so changed to the jars of paint, applying it with brushes.
+Keeping cotton balls and cotton swabs handy with a bottle of rubbing alcohol for removing mistakes, applying the designs was not difficult.
 Once completed, the pieces are baked in a home oven to set the paint.

 "Bowl [Probably Egypt] (1974.74)".
 In Heilbrunn Timeline of Art History.
 New York: The Metropolitan Museum of Art, 2000 ndash;. http://www.metmuseum.org/toah/ho/07/nfe/ho_1974.74.htm (October 2006)